 Customer Service and Communication

 Each one of these real estate investment sites has had public money backing it, which I think is important to the potential longevity of the business.
 Although I do not know the private funding that may have been floated to these organizations, the public announcements on sites like Crowdfund Insider and Lend Academy provide valuable insights on who is backing whom in this marketplace.
-From my research, it looks like LendingHome has received the most financial backing from the public realm.
+From my research, it looks like RealtyMogul has received the most financial backing from the public realm (last year it was LendingHome in the lead).
 Since this is a very competitive landscape, it’s important to see where the so-called “smart money” is going and whom they are backing.

 Fees for Investors